-Each term, the curriculum is planned around an essential question which drives the children's learning and the teachers' planning, ensuring an integrated, cross-curricular approach.
-Projects have a clear timeline with milestones and mini outcomes for pupils to achieve, all leading to a final outcome which ensures that learning has purpose and an authentic audience.
+Each key stage follows a rolling program of umbrella headings (such as World History) which ensures full and rigorous curriculum coverage in all year groups.
+Each term, the project is then planned around a question or statement which drives the children's learning and the teachers' planning, ensuring an integrated, cross-curricular approach.
+Pupils and teachers are involved in the "tuning" of the project before a planning day.
+Projects have a clear timeline with milestones and mini-outcomes for pupils to achieve, all leading to a final outcome.
 The children's learning is enhanced by visits / visitors and real-life tasks.
-Core subjects and skills are integrated into the project and we plan and design learning opportunities that are relevant and engaging and have real world outcomes.
-Parents are kept informed of their child's projects and learning through termly newsletters.
+Core subjects are integrated into the project and we plan and design learning opportunities that are relevant and engaging and have real-life outcomes.